Federated Learning with Heterogeneous Differential Privacy: Analyzing Heterogeneous Differential Privacy in Simplified Settings

-Earlier in this section, we have shown that for the problem of federated point estimation, the global estimate benefited greatly from the setup of opt-out differential privacy.
-A better global estimate enables better performance on clients' devices in the federated point estimation setup.
-However, a question may arise on whether or not clients are actually going to opt out of privacy.
-In other words, what incentivizes clients to opt out other than helping the server produce better estimates?
+Thus far, we have shown that for the problem of federated linear regression, the global estimate can benefit from the introduced setup of heterogeneous DP.
+A better global estimate would enable better performance on clients' devices in the federated linear regression setup, even when no personalization is utilized.
+However, a question may arise on whether clients have a utility cost if they choose to remain private compared to the case where they opt out and become non-private.

+To answer this question, we argue that opting out helps the server produce a better global estimate, in addition to helping clients produce better personalized local estimates.
+In other words, clients that opt out can produce better personalized local estimates compared to the clients that remain private.